Classification of momentum proper exact Hamiltonian group actions and the equivariant Eliashberg cotangent bundle conjecture: Proof of Theorem ( - ) (Hamiltonian -model functor)

 In the proof of this lemma we will use the following. \begin{rmk}[invariance of domain] Let $M$ and $N$ be topological manifolds of the same finite dimension, without boundary.
 Then every continuous injective map from $M$ to $N$ is open.
 In the case $M=N=\R^n$ this is the statement of the Invariance of Domain Theorem, see \cite[Theorem 2B.3, p.~172]{Ha}.
 The general situation can be reduced to this case. \end{rmk}

 \begin{proof}[Proof of Lemma \ref{le:N conj N'}] We choose $g'\in G$, such that

 and define $\psi:=c_{g'g}:G\to G$.
 We have

 Let $A$ be a connected component of $N$.
-Since $N$ is a submanifold of $M$, the set $A$ is open.
+Since $N$ is a submanifold of $G$, the set $A$ is open in $N$.
 The map $\psi$ is bijective and continuous.
 Hence by Remark \ref{rmk:inv dom} the restriction $\psi:N\to N$ is open.
 Thus $\psi(A)$ is open in $N$.

-Since $A$ is a connected component of $N$, it is closed.
+Since $A$ is a connected component of $N$, it is closed in $N$.
 Since $N$ is compact, it follows that $A$ is compact.
-Therefore, $\psi(A)$ is compact and hence a closed subset of $N$. \comm{Here we use that $G$ is Hausdorff.} It follows that $\psi(A)$ is a connected component of $N$.
+Therefore, $\psi(A)$ is compact and hence a closed subset of $N$.
+It follows that $\psi(A)$ is a connected component of $N$.
 Hence the map

 is well-defined.
 This map is injective.
 Since $N$ is compact, the number of its connected components is finite.
 It follows that the map \eqref{eq:conn comp} is surjective.
 It follows that $N\sub\psi(N)$, and therefore, $c_{g'}^{-1}(N)\sub c_g(N)$.
 By \eqref{eq:g'N'g'} we have $N'\sub c_{g'}^{-1}(N)$.
 It follows that $N'\sub c_g(N)$.
 Combining this with \eqref{eq:g N g -1 N'}, it follows that $c_g(N)=N'$.
 This proves Lemma \ref{le:N conj N'}. \end{proof}